abuseofnotation/feed-aggregator/README.md

 # static-feed-aggregator
-A script that reads RSS feed and generates generates a simple Markdown page with their contents.
+An RSS aggregator that generates a simple embeddable static Markdown page

 Description